MEET OUR BOARD OF DIRECTORS

 Following a 20-year corporate career that started as an auditor for Deloitte & Touche and included years preparing public financial reports and managing teams for multi-national firms, Jan moved to Salida and continued her career in the government sector.
 Currently the finance officer for Chaffee County DHS, she spent the previous 8 1/2 years as the city's finance director.

 Marji brings a wealth of communications experience to the board, having worked in the editorial, corporate and nonprofit sectors during a 40-year career, most recently as the retired director of marketing and public relations at Heart of the Rockies Regional Medical Center.
-She believes the Boys & Girls Clubs play a critical role in Chaffee County, both for the children who participate in the After-School and Summer programs and for the working parents who depend upon the Clubs.
+She believes Boys & Girls Clubs play a critical role in Chaffee County, both for the children who participate in the After-School and Summer programs and for the working parents who depend upon the Clubs.
+She currently serves as chair of the Resource Development committee.

 After discovering Salida in the early 2000s, she and her husband relocated here and spend as much time as possible hiking in the mountains with their two golden retrievers.